Curvature function renormalisation, topological phase transitions and multicriticality: CRG analysis of the extended Kitaev model

 \subsection{Correlation length and critical exponents}

-As discussed in Sec.\ref{sec:curvature_rg}, the curvature function exhibits scaling behavior near the topological transition given by $F(k_0,{\bf M})\sim |{\bf M}-{\bf M}_c|^{-\gamma}$.
-From the Lorentzian form in Eqn.\ref{Eqn:oz}, the width of the curvature function goes to zero in this limit, resulting in a scaling form $\xi_{k_0} \sim |{\bf M}-{\bf M}_c|^{-\nu}$.
-The exponents $\nu$ and $\gamma$ are the critical exponents characterizing this transition.
+} As discussed in Sec.\ref{sec:curvature_rg}, the curvature function exhibits scaling behavior near the topological transition given by $F(k_0,{\bf M})\sim |{\bf M}-{\bf M}_c|^{-\gamma}$.
+From the Lorentzian form in Eq.\ref{Eqn:oz}, the width of the curvature function at $k_0$ goes to zero in this limit, resulting in a scaling form $\xi_{k_0} \sim |{\bf M}-{\bf M}_c|^{-\nu}$.
+The exponents $\nu$ and $\gamma$ are the critical exponents characterizing the TPT.